fanat503/Laplace-attention/README.md

 <details>
 <summary><b>Isn't this what PoPE did?</b></summary>

-Nearly the opposite.
+Almost the opposite.
 Both works identify the same object: a content-dependent phase term in the QK product that interferes with positional rotation.
 PoPE *deletes* it so position becomes clean; HLA *domesticates* it — learned, tanh-bounded, zero-initialized — as an extra retrieval coordinate, while RoPE keeps position.
-A directly testable disagreement.
 </details>

 <details>
 <summary><b>Why is a Forgetting-Transformer-style gate in the codebase?</b></summary>

 As a baseline, clearly credited (Lin et al., ICLR 2025), OFF in every HLA config, activated only by the `forget` ablation arm.
 Re-implementing a competitor inside the same controlled harness is the only way to compare fairly — and enables the `base | FoX-style | HLA` three-way comparison from one shared init.
+But don't I need another one?
 </details>

 <details>
 <summary><b>Why "holographic"?</b></summary>

-Retrieval information lives in learned *phase alignment* between Q and K (only φ−θ matters — gauge invariance, Theorem 6), while content travels in *magnitudes* through V. See THEORY.md §0 for the precise, non-mystical reading of the term.
+Retrieval information lives in learned *phase alignment* between Q and K, while content lives in *magnitudes* through V. See THEORY.md §0 for the precise, reading of the term.
 </details>

 ## Citation